- Health, disability, and elder law

 Professor von Tigerstrom’s main areas of teaching and research are health law, public health law and policy, food and drug regulation, and tort law.
 She has held research grants from the Canadian Institutes of Health Research (CIHR), the Stem Cell Network, and Genome Canada.
 She has received several awards for excellence in teaching and research, including the Canadian Association of Law Teachers Prize for Academic Excellence and the USSU Teaching Excellence Award.

-Professor von Tigerstrom is a member of the CIHR Stem Cell Oversight Committee, the Law Reform Commission of Saskatchewan, and the Canadian Blood Services Bioethics Advisory Committee.
+Professor von Tigerstrom is a member of the University of Saskatchewan Biomedical Research Ethics Board, the Law Reform Commission of Saskatchewan, and the Canadian Blood Services Bioethics Advisory Committee.

 Courses Currently Taught